Loading lesson…

 The big idea: disclose AI use clearly, own every word, and you will stay on the right side of a fast-shifting norm.

-What is the core idea behind "Citing AI-Assisted Work Honestly"?
+What is the main idea of "Citing AI-Assisted Work Honestly"?

-Which best describes the scope of "Citing AI-Assisted Work Honestly"?
+Which concept is most central to "Citing AI-Assisted Work Honestly"?